 To get the most out of a switcher pedal, it’s a great idea to develop a strong sense of signal flow.
 Study and practice until it becomes second nature.
 If you can find work in broadcast or live music mixing, take it!

-With signal flow in mind, it’s good to know what the optimal order of pedal is, generally speaking.
+With signal flow in mind, it’s good to know what the optimal pedal order is, generally speaking.
 Putting pedals in the following order will typically sound the best (I’ve added links to other My New Microphones for more information on select types):

 - Utility Pedals